Monsignor Daniel Murray

 - 1981-1982 Pastoral Service Center (Orange, CA)

 - 2000-2005 Our Lady of Mt.
 Carmel (Newport Beach, CA)

 Summary of Abuse Allegations against Monsignor Daniel Murray:

-According to media reports, Monsignor Daniel Murray, former vocations director of the Diocese of Orange, was accused of sexual misconduct in 1991.
-He denied the charges.
-The Diocese of Orange reported that they were unable to substantiate the claims.
-In 2003, he was named in a child sexual abuse lawsuit.
-The suit alleged Monsignor Murray sexually abused one youth from 1973 to 1979.
+Monsignor Daniel Murray was ordained a priest in 1973, who served in the Diocese of Orange as a former vocations director.
+According to media reports, he was accused of sexual misconduct in 1991.
+He denied the charges, and the Diocese reported they were unable to substantiate the claims.
+In 2003, Monsignor Murray was named in a lawsuit alleging that he sexually abused one child from 1973 to 1979.